connxio/docs/docs/Adapters/Inbound Adapters/event-grid.md

-# Event Grid Adapter
+# Event Grid

-ConnXio (CX) lets customers provide messages to the CX pipeline by leveraging [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview).
+Connxio (CX) lets customers provide messages to the CX pipeline by leveraging [Azure Event Grid](https://docs.microsoft.com/en-us/azure/event-grid/overview).
 This page details how to configure Event Grid in CX but does not describe how to set up or configure Event Grid itself, please refer to the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/event-grid/blob-event-quickstart-portal) for more information about Event Grid.

 ## Limitations